 Project overview: As authorized in S.L.
-2021-180 Section 38.6, the NCDIT Broadband Infrastructure Office (BIO) will partner with a county that wishes to match its ARPA funds with the state's ARPA funding from the CAB program to address the need of households or businesses that do not have access to broadband infrastructure in an unserved area or for a project that was not awarded a grant in the most recent round of grant awards under N.C.G.S.
+2021-180 Section 38.6, the NCDIT Broadband Infrastructure Office (BIO) will partner with counties that wish to match their ARPA funds with the state's ARPA funding from the Completing Access to Broadband (CAB) program to address the needs of households and businesses that do not have access to broadband infrastructure in an unserved area or for a project that was not awarded a grant under N.C.G.S.
 143B-1373.
-The awarding process will follow an established RFP process to be developed by BIO in accordance with NCDIT's Article 15 information technology procurement authority.
+The awarding process will follow an established request for proposals (RFP) process to be developed by BIO in accordance with NCDIT's Article 15 information technology procurement authority.

-Partners: NCDIT anticipates hiring significant contract support to add capacity in the areas of planning, mapping, grant and program management, risk management, program evaluation, grant integrity, and compliance.
-Additionally, county governments and internet provider respondents will be project partners for each award as described in section 38.6 of S.L.
+Partners: County governments and internet service providers will be project partners for each award as described in section 38.6 of S.L.
 2021-180.